vinaghost/TBS-Docs/docs/source/index.rst

 Known issue
 ====

+* TBS only works with English language.
+Please change your language to English before using TBS.
 * Cannot login same connection to multiple server (including non-proxy connection)
 * Sometime TBS's timer is died ( task keep waiting ), you need to close and reopen TBS to fix it.

 Contents
 --------